 Recently, the use of ceramics has gained popularity due to the versatility, beauty, and safety of the material.
-While metals and plastics have been used in 3D printing for years, ceramics have their own set of advantages over these materials.
-Whether you’re new to 3D printing or new to ceramic for 3D printing, here are some useful facts you need to know about ceramic 3D printing:
+While metals and plastics have been used in 3D printing for years.
+Therefore, ceramics have their own set of advantages over these materials.
+Whether you’re new to 3D printing or new to ceramic 3D printing, here are some useful facts.
+That you need to know about ceramic 3D printing:

 The Material: It’s All Based on Ceramic Powder

 When people hear the words ‘3D printing’, they often think of plastic filaments.
 But there are many other technologies for creating 3D prints.
 Some are based on liquids, while others are based on powder.
 For our ceramics printers, it all starts with a special, ultra-fine alumina-silica ceramic powder.

 Ceramic 3D printing is done using a specially-designed 3D printer for ceramics.
 This printer uses ceramic powder, which is placed on a powder bed.
 To build the model layer by layer from bottom to top.
 The powder is made up of minuscule, ultra-fine particles of alumina-silica ceramic.
 After the printer finishes forming the model.
 They take it out along with the powder bed and place it in a drying oven.
 The process of drying this ceramic model strengthens it, but it’s still quite fragile even at this point.

 Once the drying process I completed, they extract the model from the powder bed and remove the excess powder.
 To increase the strength, the model then goes through firing in an oven.
 The first firing is followed by the application of a pre-glaze coating.
 Once the coating dries up thoroughly.
 The model goes through a second firing process.
 They then glaze the model and put it through the final firing.
 After which you can see a visibly shiny and smooth glaze coating on the ceramic model.